-Table 2-1 Participation Number by Grade, as a function of demographic variable 9 Table 2-2.
+Table 2-1 Participation Number by Grade, as a Function of Demographic Variable 9 Table 2-2.
 Number of Participating Students, as a Function of Grade 9 Table 3-1.
 Student Testing Experience 11 Table 3-2.
-Grades 5, 8, 11 - BIE Science Assessment Operational Test Blueprint 12 Table 3-3.
-Distribution of Emphasis Across Content Standards in Terms of Percentage of Total Test Points by Grade-Science Grades 5, 4 8, 11-Spring 2023 12 Table 3-4 Distribution of Raw-Score Points Across Reporting Categories by Grade-Science Grades 5, 8, 11-Spring 2023 13 Table 3-5.
-Science Item Types 14 Table 4-1.
+Grades 5, 8, 11 BIE Science Assessment Operational Test Blueprint 12 Table 3-3.
+Distribution of Emphasis Across Content Standards in Terms of Percentage of Total Test Points by Grade-Science Grades 5, 8, 11-Spring 2024 Table 3-4 Distribution of Raw-Score Points Across Reporting Categories by Grade-Science Grades 5, 8, 11-Spring 2024 13 Table 3-5.
+Science Item Types Table 4-1.
 Criteria for Flagged Items Based on Classical Test Theory (CTT) Statistics 19 Table 4-2.
 Criteria for Flagged Items Based on Item Response Theory (IRT) Statistics 19 Table 6-1.
-Overview of BIE Science Assessment Scope-of-Work 2022-2023 23 Figure 6-1.
-Cognia Scoring Staff 23 Table 6-2.
-Summary of Interrater Reliability Statistics for BIE Science across all OP by Grade 27 Table 7-1.
-Item Summary by Grade 30 Table 7-2.
-Pearson Correlations of Total Test and Subtest Raw Scores on BIE Science Grade 5, as a Function of Operational Form 30 Table 7-3.
-Pearson Correlations of Total Test and Subtest Raw Scores on BIE Science Grade 8, as a Function of Operational Form 30 Table 7-4.
-Pearson Correlations of Total Test and Subtest Raw Scores on BIE Science Grade 11, as a Function of Operational Form 31 Table 8-1.
-DIMTEST Hypothesis Testing Results, as a Function of Grade 35 Table 8-2.
-Spring 2023 Scaled Score Slopes and Intercepts by Subject and Grade 37 Table 8-3.
-Spring 2023 Cutpoints on the Theta Metric and Reporting Scale by Grade 37 Table 8-4.
-Performance Level Distribution as a Function of Grade 37 Table 8-5.
-Number of Items with Low DIF 39 Table 9-1.
-IRT Marginal Reliability by Grade and Form 41 Table 9-2.
-IRT Marginal Reliability by Grade and Subgroup 41 Figure 9-1a.
-Overall Decision Accuracy for Science by Grade for Form 1 (Set A) 44 Figure 9-1b.
-Overall Decision Accuracy for Science by Grade for Form 2 (Set B) 45 Figure 11-1.
-BIE Validity Argument Model 50 Table 11-1.
-Relationships Among Score Interpretations and Uses, Claims, and Sub-Claims, and Supporting Evidence 51 Table 11-2.
-Relevance and Completeness or Completeness of Evidence in Support of SIUs and Claims Underlying Validity Arguments for I BIE Score Interpretations and Uses 52 Table 11-3.
-Status of Evidence for All SIUs, Claims, and Subclaims 58
+Overview of BIE Science Assessment Scope-of-Work 2023-2024 24 Figure 6-1.
+Cognia Scoring Staff 25 Table 6-2.
+Summary of Interrater Reliability Statistics for BIE Science across all OP by Grade Table 6-3.
+Score of Record Rules Table 7-1.
+Item Summary by Grade 31 Table 7-2.
+Pearson Correlations of Total Test and Subtest Raw Scores on BIE Science Grade 5, as a Function of Operational Form Table 7-3.
+Pearson Correlations of Total Test and Subtest Raw Scores on BIE Science Grade 8, as a Function of Operational Form 31 Table 7-4.
+Pearson Correlations of Total Test and Subtest Raw Scores on BIE Science Grade 11, as a Function of Operational Form 32 Table 8-1.
+DIMTEST Hypothesis Testing Results, as a Function of Grade Table 8-2.
+Spring 2024 Scaled Score Slopes and Intercepts by Subject and Grade Table 8-3.
+Spring 2024 Cutpoints on the Theta Metric and Reporting Scale by Grade Table 8-4.
+Performance Level Distribution as a Function of Grade 38 Table 8-5.
+Number of Items with Low DIF Table 9-1.
+IRT Marginal Reliability by Grade and Form Table 9-2.
+IRT Marginal Reliability by Grade and Subgroup Figure 9-1a.
+Overall Decision Accuracy for Science by Grade for Form 1 (Set A) Figure 9-1b.
+Overall Decision Accuracy for Science by Grade for Form 2 (Set B) Figure 11-1.
+BIE Validity Argument Model Table 11-1.
+Relationships Among Score Interpretations and Uses, Claims, and Sub-Claims, and Supporting Evidence Table 11-2.
+Relevance and Completeness or Completeness of Evidence in Support of SIUs and Claims Underlying Validity Arguments for Score Interpretations and Uses Table 11-3.
+Status of Evidence for All SIUs, Claims, and Subclaims 59